-STEPHEN GUNN Co-Chair of the Board of Directors, Sleep Country Canada Inc. Stephen Gunn is the Lead Director of the Board of Directors, the Chair of the Ontario, Canada Nominating and Governance Committee and a member of the Audit Committee Age: 60 and the Human Resources and Compensation Committee.
-Mr. Gunn serves as co-chair of the board of directors of Sleep Country Canada Inc., a Canadian Director since 2009 mattress retailer, and also assumed the role of Chief Executive Officer of Sleep Independent Country Canada Inc. until November 2014.
-He is a director of Mastermind 2014 Annual Meeting of Toys, GolfSmith International Holdings Inc. and Cara Operations Limited, and Shareholders Voting Results chairs the audit committee of the latter.
-He received a Bachelor of Applied Science in Electrical Engineering from Queen's University and a Master of 95.48 54 466 482 For.
-Business Administration from the University of Western Ontario.
-Withheld: 4.52 2,579,004 Board/Committee Memberships Other Public Company Directorships Attendance In the Past Five Years: Board of Directors 7/7 (100.0%) $2015-present^{\left(1\right)}$ Cara Operations Limited Audit Committee 4/4 (100.0%) 4/4 (100.0%) Human Resources and Compensation Committee 4/4 (100.0%) Nominating and Governance Committee (Chair) 19/19 (100.0%)
+Executive Co-Chair of the Board of Directors Sleep Country Canada Holdings Inc.

+Stephen Gunn is the Lead Director of the Board of Directors, the Chair of the Nominating and Governance Committee and a member of the Audit Committee and the Human Resources and Compensation Committee.
+Mr. Gunn serves as executive co-chair of the board of directors of Sleep Country Canada Holdings Inc., a Canadian mattress retailer, and also assumed the role of Chief Executive Officer until November 2014.
+He is a director of Mastermind Toys, GolfSmith International Holdings Inc. and Cara Operations Limited, and chairs the audit committee of the latter.
+He received a Bachelor of Applied Science in Electrical Engineering from Queen's University and a Master of Business Administration from the University of Western Ontario.

+Other Public Company Board/Committee Memberships Attendance Directorships in Past Fiv ve Years Board of Directors 6/6 (100.0%) Cara Operations Limited 2015 - present (1) Audit Committee 4/4 (100.0%) Sleep Country Canada Human Resources and Compensation 4/4 (100.0%) Holdings Inc. 2015 - present (1) Nominating and Governance (Chair) 2/2 (100.0%) - Total 16/16 (100.0%)